 As always, probable pitchers are subject to change.
-For a look at all fantasy baseball streamers, click this link.
+For a look at all fantasy baseball streamers, click that link.

-Here’s some more two-starters for Week 10:Please, blog, may I have some more?
+Here’s some more two-start pitchers for the week:Please, blog, may I have some more?